sanbestia/sports_calendar_integration/README.md

 ### Local state files

 On first run, the program automatically creates two SQLite database files in the working directory: `api_calls.db` to track your daily API usage, and `fetch_log.db` to remember when each team was last fetched.
-These are managed automatically.
+These are managed automatically and you don't need to touch them.

 ---